Time Blocking: How to Block Time and Boost Productivity

 Prioritize your tasks

-But if you learn what priority tasks you have and schedule focus time slots for each one at a time, you’ll gain a greater sense of control over your schedule and work life.
+But if you discover high priority tasks and schedule focus time slots for each one at a time, you’ll gain a greater sense of control over your schedule and work life.
 Starting an intentional time tracking practice can also help.

 Avoid multitasking